raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 &nbsp;

 In the top toolbar of that window, hover over the different icons.
 The first set of icons help you open an existing model, save your model, save your model to your project.
 The second allows you to pan across / select / undo or redo actions / zoom in and out of your model overview.
 The next set of icons enables you to export your model as a Python script or as an image/PDF/SVG.
-Finally, you can find the help icon and the green triangle to run your model.
+Finally, the book icon lets you write some help documentation for your model, and the green triangle can be clicked to run your model.

 Give a name to your model and a group (For instance, `Pocket_Park_Selection` in a `Suitability_Analysis` Group).